Shivan5h/Minor2/README.md

-# 🗣️ Citizen Complaint Chatbot with NLP (No OpenAI Key)
+# 🗣️ Citizen Complaint Chatbot with NLP

 A fully-featured FastAPI-based chatbot system to handle citizen complaints and service requests.
 This project leverages powerful NLP tools **without using OpenAI APIs**, ensuring a cost-effective and accessible solution.